Americium(III) iodide

-Americium(III) iodide or americium triiodide is the chemical compound composed of americium and iodine with the formula AmI3.
+Americium(III) iodide or americium triiodide is the chemical compound, a salt composed of americium and iodine with the formula AmI3.

+Preparation

+Americium(III) iodide can be prepared by reacting americium(III) chloride with ammonium iodide:

 Properties

 Americium(III) iodide takes the form of yellow crystals.
 The crystal form is orthorhombic.
 It melts around 960 °C. The density is 6.9 g/cm3.
+The compound consists of Am3+ and I− ions.
+It crystallizes in the trigonal crystal system in the space group R3̅ (space group no. 148) with the lattice parameters a = 742 pm and c = 2055 pm and six formula units per unit cell.
+Its crystal structure is isotypic with bismuth(III) iodide.